pavelacamposp/direct-data-driven-mpc/docs/source/sections/project_structure.rst

 - :mod:`direct_data_driven_mpc.nonlinear_data_driven_mpc_controller`: Implements a Data-Driven MPC controller for nonlinear systems in the :class:`~direct_data_driven_mpc.nonlinear_data_driven_mpc_controller.NonlinearDataDrivenMPCController` class.
 This implementation is based on the **Nonlinear Data-Driven MPC scheme** described in :ref:`[2] <nonlinear-citation>`.

-The utility module :mod:`direct_data_driven_mpc.utilities.hankel_matrix` is used for constructing Hankel matrices and evaluating whether data sequences are persistently exciting of a given order.
+The utility module :mod:`direct_data_driven_mpc.utilities.hankel_matrix_utils` is used for constructing Hankel matrices and evaluating whether data sequences are persistently exciting of a given order.

 Model Simulation
 ----------------